-If you just got a brand new 10.2-inch iPad 7 or any device that uses Touch ID, the minute you turn it on, you'll see a screen that says "Hello" in many different languages.
-That's your own, personal setup buddy, and it's here to help you make sure everything is configured and working just exactly the way you want!
+Whenever you purchase a new Apple device that uses Touch ID, the minute you turn it on, you'll see a screen that says "Hello" in many different languages.
+From there, our personal setup buddy is ready to get to work and make the device work just exactly the way you want!

 - Understanding your options

 - How to begin setting up your new Touch ID supported iPad

 - How to restore or transfer your data from an old smartphone or tablet

 - How to set up your Touch ID supported iPad or iPhone and older as new

 Understanding your options

 There are several ways to get started with a new iPad or iPhone that uses Touch ID.

 - Set up as "new", which means starting everything — every setting — from scratch.
 This is for people who've never used a smartphone or online services before.